karlvr/consistent.js/README.md

 #### Event handlers

 If a scope’s controller doesn’t contain the named event handler, the parent scope’s controller will be searched, and so on up the parent chain.
-Unlike value functions, event handlers are always invoked with `this` set to the controller in which they are declared.
+Similar to value functions, event handlers are always invoked with `this` set to the controller in which they are declared.
 Event handlers’ first argument is the scope in which the event occurred.
 The function can use that value, if necessary, to operate on the scope where the event occurred.

 ```html
 <div id="item">